 - Scenes: The Dojo scene.

 If it’s not already open, open the Dojo scene from the Scenes folder.
-This is an inside overview of a dojo with an Audio Source to play the music in the background.

 With the overview out of the way, on to using the character!